tjlav5/firebase-geo/README.md

 ).subscribe(nearDocs => {});

 /**
- * Helper method to convert a Collection's onSnapshot to an Observable */ function obsFromCollectionRef(ref: firebase.firestore.CollectionReference) {
+ * Helper method to convert a Collection's snapshot-updates to an Observable */ function obsFromCollectionRef(ref: firebase.firestore.CollectionReference) {
     return new Observable(subscriber => {